Header image courtesy of Francesco Bonino (via Shutterstock)

 Flagstaff House, 10 Cotton Tree Drive, Central

 Built in devotion to the god of literature (Man Cheong) and the god of war (Mo Tai), this is arguably one of Hong Kong’s most well-known places of worship.
-Interestingly, the Man Mo Temple was built in 1847 during the Qing dynasty by prominent and wealthy Chinese merchants.
+Interestingly, the Man Mo Temple was built in 1847 during the Qing dynasty by prominent Chinese merchants.

 Outside the main entrance are four gilt plaques hoisted on poles that used to be carried around at processions.
 Two of those plaques describe the gods being worshipped inside the temple, one calls for silence and a show of respect within the temple’s grounds, and the last was meant to warn menstruating women to keep out of the main hall.